Home > CARES Act - The Coronavirus Aid, Relief, and Economic Security Act.

 Alaska CARES Act Information

-• DO NOT email applications!
-Emailed applications will NOT be accepted!
+• DO NOT email your competed application.
+Emailed applications WILL NOT be accepted under any circumstances.

-• Those choosing to upload their completed applications will receive a confirmation email.
-Please check your inbox as well as your spam folder.
-All successful uploads will receive an auto-generated confirmation email.
-If you did not receive a confirmation email, you did not successfully upload your application.
+• Those uploading their competed applications to our ShareFile site will receive a confirmation email.
+Please ensure you’ve checked both your inbox as well as your spam folder.
+If you did not receive a confirmation email, your upload was unsuccessful.
+You will need to make further attempts.

 Washington CARES Act Information

-Applications for Washington’s Sec.
-12005 CARES Act Fisheries Assistance are now available.
+The application period for Washington’s Sec.
+12005 CARES Act Fisheries Assistance has CLOSED.

 The State of Washington’s commercial fishing, shellfish, charter, and seafood industries are a vital part of Washington’s economic and cultural health, and the COVID-19 pandemic had severe impacts on these businesses and communities they support.
 Under Section 12005 of the Coronavirus Aid, Relief, and Economic Security Act (CARES), Congress provided $300 million to states, for distribution to fisheries participants, with Washington and Alaska receiving the highest allocation of $50 million each.